NTNU-IHB/PythonFMU/README.md

 ### Note

 PythonFMU does not bundle Python, which makes it a tool coupling solution.
-This means that you can not expect the generated FMU to work on a different system (The system would need a compatible Python version and libraries) .
+This means that you can not expect the generated FMU to work on a different system (The system would need a compatible Python version and libraries).
 PythonFMU does not automatically resolve 3rd party dependencies either.
-If your code includes e.g. `numpy`, the target system also needs to ahve `numpy` installed.
+If your code includes e.g. `numpy`, the target system also needs to have `numpy` installed.

 PythonFMU requires a x64 Python installation (You are however free to build x86 binaries yourself).